aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Sneil.md

 # `Sneil`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 change:
+HardMode being true does the following changes:

-- In the projectile beam, the projectile takes 1 / 0.04 frames (25 frames) for the projectile to move to its target instead of 1 / 0.03 frames (~33.3333333334 frames)
+- In the projectile beam move, the projectile takes 1 / 0.04 frames (25 frames) for the projectile to move to its target instead of 1 / 0.03 frames (~33.3333333334 frames)

 ## Move selection
 1 move is possible: